iamcarrico/atxsaferstreets/README.md

 ## Editing files

 Most of the files on the site are written in [Markdown](https://help.github.com/articles/github-flavored-markdown).
-Please take advantage of the power of these
+Please take advantage of the power of this tool, as it makes writing HTML much easier.

+All updates and posts should be in the '_posts/' folder, and you can copy/paste one to get the exact template.
+Make sure the date is correct inside and outside of the file, and you should be good to go.
+All files can be put in the 'files' directory, and please name it something nice. :-D Images should be minified with something like [ImageOptim](http://imageoptim.com/) then put into the 'img' folder.

+## Header images

+All the header images need to be ~1500px wide.
+You then can put the into the 'img/header' folder.
+Within the '_date/header_images.yml', add the proper attirbution information, and the name of the file.
+You can then add that specific file on any post by adding 'header_image: #', replacing the # with the ID number you gave it.

 ## Building the site for production